jostylr/pieceful-programming/src/core.md

 no input into the first command.
 For the standard underscore setup, the first bit before the pipe is transformed into a get and that is what the pipe sees.

+We add pipe to the scope as some commands, such as indent, may need access to this parent object.

     let input;
     let pipes = args;
+    scope.pipe = piece;
     tracker('pipe started', {tracking, pipes, scope});

 As this sequential piping, we use a for loop along with the sync.